Cataclysmic pole shift hypothesis: Definition and clarification

 The geographic poles are defined by the points on the surface of Earth that are intersected by the axis of rotation.
 The pole shift hypothesis describes a change in location of these poles with respect to the underlying surface – a phenomenon distinct from the changes in axial orientation with respect to the plane of the ecliptic that are caused by precession and nutation, and is an amplified event of a true polar wander.
 Geologically, a surface shift separate from a planetary shift, enabled by earth's molten core.

 Pole shift hypotheses are not connected with plate tectonics, the well-accepted geological theory that Earth's surface consists of solid plates which shift over a viscous, or semifluid asthenosphere; nor with continental drift, the corollary to plate tectonics which maintains that locations of the continents have moved slowly over the surface of Earth, resulting in the gradual emerging and breakup of continents and oceans over hundreds of millions of years.

 Pole shift hypotheses are not the same as geomagnetic reversal, the occasional reversal of Earth's magnetic field (effectively switching the north and south magnetic poles).

 Speculative history

 In popular literature, many conjectures have been suggested involving very rapid polar shift.
 A slow shift in the poles would display the most minor alterations and no destruction.
 A more dramatic view assumes more rapid changes, with dramatic alterations of geography and localized areas of destruction due to earthquakes and tsunamis.

 Early proponents

 An early mention of a shifting of Earth's axis can be found in an 1872 article entitled "Chronologie historique des Mexicains" by Charles Étienne Brasseur de Bourbourg, a specialist in Mesoamerican codices who interpreted ancient Mexican myths as evidence for four periods of global cataclysms that had begun around 10,500 BCE.

-In 1889, Jules Verne imagined the possible consequences of artificial pole shift in his book "The Purchase of the North Pole".